nxt-insurance/nxt_state_machine/README.md

 - Check if having multiple state machines in the same class is a big issue
 - Reevaluate the return value of the transition?
 What would you expect?
 - Add method to walk a path ?
+- Make private what should not be public.

 ```ruby
 class ArticleWorkflow